slamora/brackets-wiki/Extensions2.md

 The conceptual model is the key and we can adjust the syntax used to make writing extensions convenient.
 Even so, concrete examples in code can be a lot easier to understand than a diagram and prose.

 What follows is a complete extension that adds a "Reverse" menu item to the Edit menu.
-It is functional (and hot reloadable) on the [dangoor/extensions2 branch](https://github.com/adobe/brackets/tree/dangoor/extensions2).
+The "ext" object is the façade in the conceptual model and the channels send/receive messages on the shared bus.
+This extension is functional (and hot reloadable) on the [dangoor/extensions2 branch](https://github.com/adobe/brackets/tree/dangoor/extensions2).

 ```javascript
 define(function (require, exports, module) {